AwabSabir373/flutter_utils/README.md

 ## Features

-It sort of contains a lot of methods that are daily usage while developing a project. like display dialogs & bottom sheets, check the value is null or not, Date Operations and formation It also helps you to reduce the code and make it more readable.
+It contains a lot of methods that are daily usage while developing a project. like display dialogs & bottom sheets, check the value is null or not, Date Operations and formation It also helps you to reduce the code and make it more readable.